charleslxh/wx-mqtt/README.md

 # wx-mqtt
-A websocket client realizes MQTT protocol, it is only suitable for weixin small program.
+A websocket client realizes MQTT protocol, it is only suitable for WeChat small program.